Feds on PACE to torpedo popular energy efficiency program

 Moreover, FHFA appears to have highlighted comments about difficulties associated with PACE implementation, without benefit of context.
 FHFA did just that with the excerpt that it chose to publish from the comments that I submitted with colleagues.
 FHFA quoted our statement that recent housing price volatility demands additional research to test whether energy retrofits increase home values, implying that this undermines the feasibility of PACE.
 In fact, our comments to FHA strongly support PACE research and financing, as well as Fannie’s and Freddie’s participation in PACE, at least on a pilot basis.
-[Note: the opinions expressed in this blog do not necessarily reflect the views of my comment letter co-authors.]

 Similarly, the American Land Title Association’s reservations about some of the features of current PACE programs are quoted by FHFA, while ALTA’s support of FHFA development of rules for PACE participation is not.